kylegilman/video-embed-thumbnail-generator/readme.txt

 * `gallery_per_page="xx"` or `"false"` to disable pagination.
 Number of video thumbnails to show on each gallery page.
 * `gallery_title="true/false"` display the title overlay on gallery thumbnails.

+= These options can be added to the URL to further customize playback =

+Using the `kgvid_video_embed` query string any of the following options will modify playback: `auto_res, autoplay, default_res, fullwidth, height, mute, nativecontrolsfortouch, pixel_ratio, resize, set_volume, start, width`

+Example: `https://www.kylegilman.net/portfolio-item/bronx-warrants-pilot/?kgvid_video_embed[start]=29&kgvid_video_embed[autoplay]=true` autoplays the embedded video and starts 29 seconds in.

 == Installation ==

 1. Upload the unzipped folder `video-embed-thumbnail-generator` to the `/wp-content/plugins/` directory.